nicklockwood/layout/README.md

 There are a few caveats however:

-* This mechanism currently only works for properties called "delegate" or "dataSource".
-These are the standard names used by UIKit components, but if you have a custom control that uses a different name for its delegate, it won't work automatically, and you will need to bind it programmatically.
+* This mechanism currently only works for properties called "delegate" or "dataSource", or which are suffixed with "Delegate" or "DataSource" (e.g. "dragDelegate").
+This is the standard convention used by UIKit components, but if you have custom controls that use a different naming convention for delegates, they won't be bound automatically and you will need to bind them programmatically.

 * The binding mechanism relies on Objective-C runtime protocol detection, so it won't work for Swift protocols that aren't `@objc`-compliant.